Systematics of the low-energy electric dipole strength in the Sn isotopic chain: Decomposition of the low-energy electric dipole strength

 The centroid of the lower-energy peak lies at about 6.5 MeV with no energy dependence within uncertainties.
 Its strength is small, ranging from 0.1\% for $^{118}$Sn to a maximum of 0.5\% of the TRK sum rule in $^{124}$Sn.
 Interestingly, this contribution shows an approximately linear dependence on mass number (or neutron excess).
 When extrapolated to lower masses, its predicted strength is too small to be distinguished from the broad peak at higher energies.
 Studies of the isoscalar E1 strength in $^{124}$Sn with the $(\alpha,\alpha^\prime\gamma$) \cite{Endres2010,Endres2012} and ($^{17}{\rm O},^{17}{\rm O}^\prime\gamma)$ \cite{Pellegri2014} reactions show a concentration between 5.5 and 7 MeV, consistent with the properties of the lower-energy peak.
 Furthermore, studies of the $^{112,116,120,124}$Sn$(\gamma,\gamma^\prime)$ reaction \cite{Ozel-Tashenov2014,Govaert98} typically find the strongest transitions between 6 and 7 MeV, indicating large g.s.\ branching ratios.
 These experimental signatures point towards an interpretation of the lower-energy peak as the IV response of the PDR.
+Similar arguments have been put forward for $^{120}$Sn based on a detailed analysis of the particle-hole structure of $1^-$ states excited in the $^{119}$Sn($d,p\gamma$) reaction \cite{Weinert2021}.

 These numbers are significantly smaller than quoted in most theoretical studies of the dependence of the PDR strength on neutron excess in the Sn isotope chain (for a notable exception see Ref.~\cite{Tsoneva2008}).
 They challenge an interpretation of the PDR as neutron skin oscillation, which implies some degree of collectivity.
 Of course, the distinction of strength belonging either to the PDR or to the tail of the IVGDR is schematic.
 In reality, there is some degree of mixing between transitions of different types.
 All QRPA calculations agree on a gradual change of the radial transition densities from an approximate IS behavior in the interior of the nucleus and a pronounced peak of the neutron density at the surface (a signature of the PDR) to more IV-type transitions at higher energies.
 However, for the confined energy region where the PDR strength is located, effects on the IV response due to variations of the transition densities are expected to be small.